 What is a database transaction?

 A database transaction is a mechanism by which you can perform several queries atomically.
 Said differently, a database transaction wraps multiple SQL commands and makes sure either all succeed or nothing changes.
-During so, it also prevents any other connection to the database from performing any write so that your database state cannot be corrupted while it executes the transaction.

 How to perform one in SQL